jessebrumley/atlas-web_back_end/custom-api-from-scratch/Design Documents/Project Proposal.md

 - **API Documentation**: Auto-generate API documentation using Swagger with `swagger-jsdoc` and `swagger-ui-express`.
 - **Pagination**: Modify API endpoints to support pagination for large datasets.
 - **Optional Enhancements**: If time permits, implement user authentication, caching mechanisms, queuing systems, and WebSocket support.
+- **Input Normalization**: I want any use of spaces or underscores to work in the same way to ensure compatability with older web browsers.

 ---